shantanubala/haptic-research-group/trunk/wireless_haptic_belt/code/firmware/README.txt

  - Create a new Arduino sketch (start the GUI, type something in the sketch, save the sketch and make note of the sketch directory, exit the GUI)
- - Symlink (or copy if your OS does not support symlinks) active_command.h, error.*, globals_main.h, magnitude.h, main.cpp, menu.h, parse.*, rhythm.h,
+ - Symlink (or copy if your OS does not support symlinks) active_command.h, debug_main.*, error.*, fuelgauge.*, globals_main.h, magnitude.h, main.cpp,
-   vibration.h, and wire_err.h from this directory into the new sketch directory (the one that contains the .pde file that was created by Arduino)
+   menu.h, parse.*, rhythm.h, vibration.h, and wire_err.h from this directory
+   into the new sketch directory (the one that contains the .pde file that was created by Arduino)
  - Overwrite the .pde file created by Arduino with main.cpp (delete the .pde and rename main.cpp to match the .pde name--the .pde filename must match the name of the sketch directory)